This article was updated on October 19, 2022 with new links, resources, and templates.

 Why is bank reconciliation important?

 There are many reasons why an accountant is important, and performing regular bank reconciliations is high on that list.
-This is one of the best tools you have available to stay on top of the financial activities that take place in your business.

 Top tips for bank reconciliation